Frequently Asked Questions

 If you’re seeing me for medication management only, I usually recommend appointments every two weeks until we reach the desired effect with your medication.
 After that, we’ll typically follow up in one to three months.

-If you need FMLA or short-term disability paperwork, I’m happy to consider it when it’s genuinely needed for your care.
-This requires a thorough initial evaluation, and I ask that you commit to weekly appointments throughout any period of leave.
-I generally approve leave one month at a time.
+• If you need FMLA or short-term disability paperwork, I'm glad to consider it when it's clinically warranted as part of your care.
+This requires a thorough initial evaluation, and I ask that you commit to weekly appointments throughout any period of leave; I generally approve leave one month at a time.

-However, more involved communication (comprehensive clinical updates, questions requiring detailed judgment, lengthy information requests, or extended correspondence with family members) will incur charges as described above.
-I will always confirm with you before spending time on these communications, so you can decide how you’d like to proceed.
+However, more involved communication (comprehensive clinical updates, questions requiring detailed judgment, lengthy information requests, or extended correspondence with family members) will be billed at $110 per 15 minute increment.
+I will confirm with you before spending time on these communications, so you can decide how you’d like to proceed.

 To avoid extra costs, you are welcome to schedule an additional appointment to discuss your concerns in detail.